The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the penalties that can be imposed on a business that either fails to submit an EC Sales List (ESL) or submits a materially inaccurate ESL.
 This note should be read in conjunction with the EC Sales List (ESL) guidance note.
 UK VAT registered businesses that make supplies of goods or services to customers who are VAT registered in other EU member states are required to complete and submit an ESL.

-Most businesses submit their ESLs on a calendar quarterly basis, but can also be submitted on an annual or monthly basis.
-The date the ESL must reach HMRC depends on whether a paper or electronic submission is being made.
+The date the ESL must reach HMRC depends on whether a paper or electronic submission is being made: